howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 7. Accelerate them both up to $-0.5c$.
 8. End of the thought experiment with both objects flying together.

-Results will be obtained in the ImFR:
+Results will be obtained in the ImFR using the formula:

-- object 1: $t_1=F(-c)t+F(-0.4c)(5t)\approx0+4.58t\approx4.58t$;
+- spacecraft 1: $t_1=F(-c)t+F(-0.4c)(5t)\approx0+4.58t\approx4.58t$;
-- object 2: $t_2=F(0)t+F(-0.6c)(5t)=t+4t=5t$;
+- spacecraft 2: $t_2=F(0)t+F(-0.6c)(5t)=t+4t=5t$.

-, where $F(v) = \sqrt{1 - \frac{v^2}{c^2}}$.
+The results in the IFR related to the first spacecraft using the formula (2):

+- stage 3.
+The velocity of the second spacecraft: $u_x'\to c\ (u_x=0; v\to -c)$;
+- stage 6.
+The velocity of the second spacecraft: $u_x'= -\frac{c}{3.8}\ (u_x=-0.6c; v=-0.4c)$.

+The results in the IFR related to the second spacecraft using the formula (2):

+- stage 3.
+The velocity of the first spacecraft: $u_x'\to -c\ (u_x\to -c; v=0)$;
+- stage 6.
+The velocity of the first spacecraft: $u_x'= \frac{c}{3.8}\ (u_x=-0.4c; v=-0.6c)$.

 The qualitative analysis of both thought experiments 2a and 2b from the point of view of Einstein's theory of relativity is identical.

 From the point of view of each spacecraft, it was at rest.
 The another spacecraft first rested, then moved, then rested.
 The relative speeds are identical.
 As a result, from the point of view of Einstein's theory of relativity, less time should pass for another spacecraft.
 We get unsolvable thought experiments similar to the twin paradox.
 As a result, it is unknown qualitatively and quantitatively what time will pass for another spacecraft in reality.

 In the ImFR, for the last two cases (thought experiments 2a and 2b), exactly the same thing happened with spacecrafts, but due to of the different initial velocity relative to the ImFR, opposite results were obtained.
-However, the theory of relativity for these thought experiments can't answer which clock will show the shorter time and exactly how much the clock will show in reality.

 With different initial velocities relative to the ImFR and acceleration variations other variants of the results will be obtained.
 But the essence is the same - Einstein's theory of relativity can't correctly solve thought experiments similar to the twin paradox.
+We have obtained results proving that different IFR is not equals and cannot be described by general laws.

 Suppose that you try to argue that the time spent on acceleration is small, but still not equal to zero.
 Then, based on the magnitude of the accelerations, you can get some hints.
 Acceleration is the ratio of a change in velocity to a change in time.
-The velocity changes are fixed and we can get them from the point of view of the theory of relativity for each spacecraft.
+The velocity changes are fixed and we have obtained them from the point of view of the theory of relativity for each spacecraft.
 We can choose the time changes in such a way that the acceleration values will be the same.
 Accordingly, we will not receive any additional useful information within the framework of relativity theory to try to find a solution.
 Moreover, it is possible to select the acceleration values in order to mislead the solution within the framework of relativity theory.

 Now let's look at another interesting version of the thought experiment.